-The purpose of air quality monitoring during the construction phase is to determine impacts resulting from construction of the project only (i.e. road construction) and not other unrelated sources, such as quarry or agricultural operations.
+The purpose of air quality monitoring during the construction phase is to determine impacts resulting from construction of the project only (i.e. road construction) and not other unrelated sources, such as bushfires, dust storms or other natural occurrences, quarry, land development and domestic wood heating emissions or agricultural operations.
 The key emissions from road construction will most likely be dust and Particulate Matter (PM).
-Generally speaking, particulate matter from earthworks tends to be dominated by particles larger than 2.5 μm in aerodynamic equivalent diameter.
+Generally speaking, particulate matter from earthworks tends to be dominated by particles larger than 2.5 μ m in aerodynamic equivalent diameter.
+Detailed analysis of data obtained from January 2019 - December 2019 confirm that PM{2.5} levels are directly related to seasonal and regional ambient air quality and are not reflective of construction activity impacts.